Emergency Preparedness & Response Fact Sheet

 - High frequency radio, 800 Megahertz radios, amateur radio networks, and satellite phones are available to maintain communications with federal, state, and local responders.

 Education, exercises and planning

-- OEP provides education and training materials used to build the capacity of state and local public health professionals.
-Other resource materials include the Minnesota Preparedness Education and Training Plan, the MDH Ready to Respond newsletter, Web-based and multimedia training materials, and conferences.
+- EPR provides education and training materials used to build the capacity of state and local public health professionals.
+Other resource materials include the Minnesota Preparedness Education and Training Plan, the MDH Emergency Preparedness & Response newsletter, Web-based and multimedia training materials, and conferences.

-- The web-based tool known as MN.TRAIN tracks training of MDH staff and other partners.
+- MN.TRAIN tracks training of MDH staff and other partners.

 - A Comprehensive Exercise Planning group develops and integrates agency exercises and supports required and locally initiated exercises.
 After-action reports and improvement plans implement the lessons learned from exercises and events.

-- OEP updates the comprehensive public health All-Hazards Response & Recovery Plan which is part of the Minnesota Emergency Operations Plan and provides guidance to other health responders in their planning efforts.
+- EPR coordinates the public health All-Hazards Response & Recovery Plan which is part of the Minnesota Emergency Operations Plan and provides guidance to other health responders in their planning efforts.

 Healthcare system preparedness

-- OEP coordinates emergency, surge capacity, behavioral health, and volunteer health planning among Minnesota’s 140 hospitals, working with the eight regions of the state.
+- EPR coordinates emergency, surge capacity, behavioral health, and volunteer health planning among Minnesota’s 140 hospitals, working with the eight regions of the state.

 - Funding is provided to the Regional Hospital Resource Centers who then coordinate hospital, clinic, skilled nursing facilities, EMS, emergency management and behavioral health emergency preparedness planning.

 - The Minnesota Responds Medical Reserve Corps Program supports local recruitment and use of volunteer health professionals for emergency response.